Battle of the Saintes: End of the battle

 Canada swept past Ville de Paris, doing damage to the spars and slowing her further.
 HMS Russell under Captain Saumarez then moved diagonally along the stern of the flagship and fired a broadside that ripped the entire length of the ship.
 Russell then moved to the leeward side to hamper the ship's retreat, whilst Barfleur moved onto the opposite side.
 Languedoc attempted to approach and give aid but was beaten back by Duke.

 Ville de Paris was in desperate condition, with all masts damaged, the rudder shot away, and at least 300 men dead or injured in the cockpit.
 Around 6:00 pm, overwhelmed and suffering terrible losses, Ville de Paris eventually struck her colours, signaling surrender.
 Hood approached on Barfleur, which de Grasse had indicated was his preferred method of surrender, to receive the French surrender.

 The boarding crew, which included the British fleet surgeon Gilbert Blane, were horrified at the carnage.
 (Note: Blane noted, "When boarded, Ville de Paris presented a scene of complete horror.
 The numbers killed were so great that the surviving, either from want of leisure, or through dismay, had not thrown the bodies of the killed overboard, so that the decks were covered with the blood and mangled limbs of the dead, as well as the wounded and dying.")
-Admiral de Grasse appeared not to have a scratch on him, whilst every one of his officers had either been killed or wounded; only three men were unwounded.
+De Grasse appeared not to have a scratch on him, whilst every one of his officers had either been killed or wounded; only three men were unwounded.
 Rodney boarded soon after, and Hood presented de Grasse to him.
 With his surrender, the battle had effectively ended, except for a few long-range desultory shots and the retreat of many of the French ships in disorder.
 The gallantry of William Cornwallis of Canada (younger brother of Charles Cornwallis) gained the admiration of the whole fleet.
 One officer noted that he was "like Hector, as if emulous to revenge his brothers cause."

 The Marquis de Vaudreuil, seeing de Grasse's fate through his telescope, took command of the remaining scattered French naval fleet.
 On 13 April he had 10 ships with him and sailed toward Cap-Français.
 Rodney signaled his fleet not to pursue the remaining ships.
 The battle was thus over.

 Later that night around 9:00 pm, fire broke out on César, begun by the entrapped French crew on the lower decks, who had broken into the liquor stores.
 By 10:30 pm the fire was out of control and the magazine exploded, killing more than 400 French and 58 British sailors, plus the lieutenant in charge, all from Centaur.
 Many men jumped overboard trying to avoid the conflagration, only to fall victim to the sharks below.
 Captain Marigny, who had been confined to his cabin, was one of the many killed, and none of the British prize crew survived.